The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 When the individual brings the goods into the shop and the process is explained to them, the staff in the shop can ask them if they would be happy to donate the proceeds without receiving a letter if the net sales proceeds from the goods are no more than £100 in the tax year.
 If the individual agrees to this, the member of staff needs to explain to them that the charity shop will contact them if the net sales proceeds from the goods are more than £100, so the individual can then confirm that they also want to donate the proceeds in excess of £100.
 The individual should also be asked if they would like to receive a letter at the end of the year informing them of the total amount raised from the sale of their goods.
 Individuals who claim higher rate relief would need such a letter to enable them to claim the right amount of relief.
 The charity must use the following template letters when writing to the individual.
 Charities are free to add additional information to the letters or alter the opening and closing sections but the words in italics must be used.

-they will pay enough tax to cover the tax the charity will reclaim through
+to be confident they will pay enough tax to cover the tax the charity

-entered into agreements with four different charity shops to donate up to
+with four different charity shops to donate up to £100 to each

-£100 to each charity and then makes a Gift aid donation of £100 to another
+charity and then makes a Gift aid donation of £100 to another charity,

 Tax in the year.